aidenybai/million/.github/ISSUE_TEMPLATE/bug_report.md

   id: logs
   attributes:
   label: Logs
   description: Optional if provided reproduction.
-Please try not to insert an image but copy paste the log text.
+Please try not to insert an image but copy and paste the log text.
   render: sh